 In 2019, the Greenpeace International website encourages a plant-based diet even more strongly, noting: “Switching to organic, plant-based foods from local eco-farms, reducing (or eliminating) meat and dairy consumption, and even growing some of your own food are all steps that help combat climate change, protect forests and waterways, and make us healthier and happier.”

-In late 2017, the World Wildlife Fund— now the World Wildlife Fund for Nature— published a report, Appetite for Destruction, focused on the devastating impacts of meat and dairy production to wildlife species and ecosystems.
+In late 2017, the World Wildlife Fund— (now called the World Wide Fund for Nature outside of Canada and the U.S.)— published a report, Appetite for Destruction, focused on the devastating impacts of meat and dairy production to wildlife species and ecosystems.
 The report says animal product consumption is responsible for 60 per cent of all biodiversity loss, in large part due to the clearing of land to grow crops for animal feed.
 The report urges consumers to “Eat more plants,” and “Moderate your meat consumption, both red and white.
 Enjoy other sources of proteins such as peas, beans and nuts instead.”

 Taking this messaging even further, the WWF in early 2019 partnered with Knorr Foods to launch their campaign and report titled Future 50 Foods: 50 Foods for Healthier People and a Healthier Planet.
 The list of WWF-recommended foods is comprised entirely of plants: vegetables, grains, cereals, seeds, legumes and nuts from across the globe, and is intended “to shift consumers towards a more diverse mix of vegetables and plant-based sources of protein, and a larger selection of grains and cereals,” resulting in “reduced negative impact on our environment” and “more nutrient-rich sources of carbohydrates to promote agrobiodiversity.”